What are corporate strategic advisors, consultants, coaches & mentors?

 Tactics are not strategies.
 If you really can’t tell the difference, find someone who can and don’t let them out of your sight.

-We want also to differentiate between strategies - tactics and reactionary or habitual actions that don’t qualify as tactics or strategies.
+I want also to differentiate between strategies - tactics and reactionary or habitual actions that don’t qualify as tactics or strategies.

 Think: doing the same thing repeatedly and expecting different outcomes!